Early Childhood Education Major

 Chamari Davis ’14

-Early Childhood Education and Sociology double-major Chamari Davis is a third-grade teacher at Dream Charter School in New York City.
+Early Childhood Education and Sociology double-major Chamari Davis is a second-grade teacher at the IDEAL School of Manhattan.
 “Eastern’s education program provided me the opportunity to gain experience in different classrooms throughout Connecticut.
 I was able to develop my own teaching philosophy and put theory into practice.”

 Newington Public Schools